Caraveo/caraveo/README.md

 - 💬 Ask me about **Spatial Reality**

+- Art.
+Art has been a staple in my journey, allowing me to express the complexities of human identity through bold, evocative paintings.
+I think of myself as a curious individual, bold, a lost gem in the wild.
+Check out my paintings at: [JonCaraveo.com](https://JonCaraveo.com)

 - ⚡ Fun fact **I am obsessed with space, the universe, celestial events.**